nuclearnic/rails_opentracer/README.md

 # RailsOpentracer

+Gem is in active development.
+If you see this then us devs aren't quite done yet.

 This gem instruments an application to be used with a tracing client.
 At this stage it is configured to be used with Zipkin only, but this can be changed at a later stage.

+TODO:
+- Testz
+- Is faraday_tracer.rb required ?
+- Instrument active record tracing (and give creditz to ruby-rails-tracer's dude)
+- Are all those generators "the way" we want to do thingz?

 ## Installation